Average auto loan interest rates by credit score 2024

 Broader market factors also play a role in setting the industry’s minimum rates.
 When the federal funds rate is high, as dictated by the Federal Reserve, it costs lenders more to borrow money.
 In turn, you are likely to face higher interest rates.

-Fortunately, following two cuts in September and November, the current fed funds target rate is 4.5 to 4.75 percent.
+Fortunately, following three cuts in September, November and December, the current fed funds target rate is 4.25 to 4.5 percent.
 These cuts came after nearly two years of steady rate hikes and should result in lower rates for most financial products, including auto loans.

 If you have strong credit, experts forecasted auto loan rates may see a decent decrease through 2025.
 However, those with poor credit are less likely to see relief.
 If that’s you, focus on comparing bad credit auto loan rates.